Eghamarian/sociotherapy/_short/21_forced_dance.md

 She found them and turned on the character,<br>
 She started aggressive, which shows many are need in need of trusted direction,<br>
 I invited her to calm down,<br>
-She calmed down and crawled into the bed, <br>
+She looked puzzled but calmed down, and crawled into the bed, <br>
 Disgusted but consumed with consumerism,<br>
 Bewildered by instagram trends and what she could buy with my cum,<br>
-I took off my clothes; reluctantly,<br>
+I took off my clothes; hesitantly,<br>
 I crawled next to her and she overcame her inhibitions; seemingly successfully,<br>
 But what do I know; I am blind for being a man, <br>
 I shut down and diverted my brain two floors down,<br>